 Additionally, “no refusal” checkpoints are legal in some areas.
 If a motorist refuses to take a breathalyzer test after being stopped, law enforcement is permitted to immediately take a blood sample.
 This is possible since a judge is stationed with the officers and can issue a warrant for a blood test right on the spot.

-Keep in mind, Florida law does not allow the police to just set up a checkpoint at any time—whenever and wherever they want.
+Florida law does not allow the police to just set up a checkpoint at any time—whenever and wherever they want.
 The police have to plan their sobriety checkpoints and follow certain rules for a checkpoint to be legal.
 For example, law enforcement needs to obtain approval in advance, they must establish specific written rules for the checkpoint, the checkpoint can only last for a specific period of time, and they must adhere to all of those rules during the checkpoint.

 Police are not allowed to only rely on their discretion to pick and choose which drivers they are going to stop.
 They are required to stop drivers based on a predetermined plan.
 For instance, law enforcement can choose to stop every fifth vehicle, but they can’t use some arbitrary rule to stop drivers as they please.